How can I tend to anything when everything is falling apart?

 At the forefront of Taoist teaching is an emphasis on the ‘Tao,’ meaning the way or the path—the natural order of the universe.
 Tao extends beyond a philosophy, it is a practice which one must experience within their own life path as it’s through this process that we can begin accepting not only ourselves but the nature of our existence.

 ‘Be the silent watcher of your thoughts and behaviour.
 To know yourself as the Being underneath the thinker, the stillness underneath the mental noise, the love and joy underneath the pain, is freedom, salvation, enlightenment.’ — Eckhart Tolle

 Through carving out moments of stillness, we allow ourselves to be guided to where we are supposed to be.
 Stillness paves the way for introspective and reflective spaces allowing you to go within.
 However, Wui wei, as with other teachings, is not one to be used single-handedly.
 Rather, it presents itself as a wisdom that can be applied in our ever turbulent world.
 It further reinforces us to surrender to the ebbs and flows rather than fight against them.

 Take a few minutes today to tend to an activity which requires you to be still — whether it is a walk in nature where you can be completely absorbed in the elements or simply sitting in silence and just being present.
 Such moments are when we are in tune and connected to our whole being.

-Alice Otieno is a multidisciplinary creative whose work centres around photography, design & research.
-Her work seeks to explore fundamental ideas surrounding the nature of our existence - bridging the gap between intellectual thought process & creative practice.
+Alice Otieno is a multidisciplinary creative whose work centers around photography, writing & research.
+Her work seeks to explore fundamental ideas surrounding the nature of our existence — bridging the gap between intellectual thought process & creative practice.